Victoria Beach, Manitoba: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Victoria Beach had a population of 689 living in 358 of its 1,854 total private dwellings, a change of from its 2016 population of 398.
 With a land area of 20.71 km2, it had a population density of in 2021.

 Infrastructure

-The roads of the RM of Victoria Beach are mostly a restricted area for vehicles and its gravel laneways are dominated by pedestrians and cyclists during the summer months.
+The roads of Victoria Beach are mostly a restricted area for vehicles and its gravel laneways are dominated by pedestrians and cyclists during the summer months.
 From the week before Canada Day until Labour Day, most motor vehicles are banned and must be parked within the Victoria Beach Parking Lot (VBPL) which is a private enterprise located at the main entrance to the community.
 Exceptions for motor vehicle access are afforded to delivery vehicles, contractors performing work, VBPL taxi service vehicles or other vehicles with compelling reasons for entry.
 These exceptions require drivers to adhere to strict speed limits while yielding to pedestrians and cyclists.